-Instruments are checked out on a one-semester basis.

-There is an instrument rental fee (\$25 per year), students are liable for any damages.

-Do not loan your instrument to anyone as you will remain personally liable.

-Holds on transcripts and registration will be placed if instruments are not returned by the due date.
+- Instruments are checked out on a one-semester basis. - Music Library schedule will be posted on D2L, and outside, next to the library door. - All Majors, minors and non-majors wanting to retain university instruments through winter or summer break must re-check out the instrument at the end of each semester. - There is an instrument rental fee (\$25 per year), students are liable for any damages. - Do not loan your instrument to anyone as you will remain personally liable. - Holds on transcripts and registration will be placed if instruments are not returned by the due date. - If student fails to return the instrument within two weeks of the due date a police report will be filed listing the instrument as stolen.